 EFT transactions originated at an EFT Facility are subject to our verification and to our ability to complete them by posting to an account linked to your Card.

-You may arrange to have third persons make regular deposits from your checking or savings account by electronic means.
+You may arrange to have a third persons make regular deposits to your checking or savings account by electronic means.

 If you are scheduled to receive deposits on this basis at least once every 60 days, you can call us at the branch where you keep your account (see the telephone number on your monthly statement) to find out whether the deposit has been made.